bharatltech/mystmd/01-paper.md

 =⇒ 1 + 3
 =⇒ 4
 ```
-Note that the argument string for the recursive application oflenis simpler (i.e.,
+Note that the argument string for the recursive application of **len** is simpler (i.e.,
 shorter) than the original argument.
-Thuslen will eventually be applied to a[]
+Thus len will eventually be applied to a[]
-argument and, hence,len’s evaluation will terminate.
+argument and, hence, len’s evaluation will terminate.

-The above definition oflenonly works for strings.
+The above definition of **len** only works for strings.
 How can we make it work for a
 list of integers or other elements?

-For an arbitrary typea, we wantlento take objects of type[a]and return anInt
+For an arbitrary type a, we want **len** to take objects of type[a]and return an Int
 value.
 Thus its type signature could be:

 ```
 len :: [a] -> Int
 ```
-Ifais a variable name (i.e., it begins with a lowercase letter) that does not already
+If a is a variable name (i.e., it begins with a lowercase letter) that does not already
-have a value, then the type expression aused as above is atype variable; it can
+have a value, then the type expression a used as above is a *type variable*; it can
 represent an arbitrary type.
 All occurrences of a type variable appearing in a type
 signature must, of course, represent the same type.

 An object whose type includes one or more type variables can be thought of having
-many different types and is thus described as having apolymorphic type.
+many different types and is thus described as having a *polymorphic* type.
 (Literally,
 its type has “many shapes”.)

 Polymorphism and first-class functions are powerful abstraction mechanisms: they